Jey-Cee/ioBroker.adapter-studio/README.md

 Manual:

-1. Install the Adapter-Studio via custom URL
+1. Install the Adapter-Studio via custom URL and add an instance

 2. Make a plan for your adapter:
        - Which type is it?
 (General, Hardware, Lighting, Energy,...)